codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 ## YAML schema for inputs

-Build inputs are defined in `codemagic.yaml` as a mapping `workflow.<workflow_id>.inputs` where keys are input IDs and values are inputs that have the following fields.
+Build inputs are defined in `codemagic.yaml` as a mapping `workflows.<workflow_id>.inputs` where keys are input IDs and values are inputs that have the following fields.

 ### `description`